-Soybean oil is a fat of vegetable origin obtained from the seeds of Glycine and it has a lot of properties (like vitamin) and many uses.
+Soybean oil is a vegetable oil obtained from the seeds of Glycine with many properties and uses.

-In the fall season, it helps to shelter plants from frost and wind and, more importantly, to cope with problems such as mealybug due to its invigorating action.
+In the fall season, it can be used to shelter plants from frost and wind and, more importantly, to combat issues such as mealybugs due to its invigorating action

 There are multiple species of mealybug:

-Infestations are a classic problem of citrus and various other fruit plants and there are same remedies.
+From the citrus mealybug to the “black scale” that affects trees such as fig and olive trees, infestations are a classic problem of citrus and various other fruit plants, and there are several remedies available.

 Unfortunately white oil is still the most widely used remedy.